EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-parameter/vpn-parameter.md

 <b>icaSessionTimeout</b>
 Enable or disable ica session timeout.
 If enabled and in case AAA session gets terminated, ICA connections associated with that will also get terminated

+<b>alwaysONProfileName</b>
+Name of the AlwaysON profile.
+The builtin profile named none can be used to explicitly disable AlwaysON.

+<b>autoProxyUrl</b>
+URL to auto proxy config file

+<b>pcoipProfileName</b>
+Name of the PCOIP profile.